libplctag/libplctag/docs/attribute_redesign.md

   functions or their signatures.
 - Creation attributes are not unified with runtime attributes here.
 That is a separate project and nothing below depends on it.
-- Library scope (`id == 0`) is not converted here.
-It is two chains and five names with nothing to override, so it is a later, independent commit.

 ## 3. Design